verisimilitude20201/notes/Videos/Hussain_Nasser_YouTube/Architecture/request_response_vs_publish_subscribe.md

     - Upload service handles the video uploading in the back-ground.
 Client is given an acknowledgement once it sends a video request to this service.
     - Uploader services copies the video to a distributed storage and adds a message to a compressor topic on the message broker
     - Compresser service listens to this topic.
 It downloads the video from storage, compresses and reuploads it back to storage.
 It adds a message to format topic.
+    - Format Service consumes from this topic and downloads the video from storage.
+It converts the video into different formats - 4K, 160 dpi, 480 dpi and pushes them to the storage.
+It adds a message to the notification topic once done
+    - Notification service notifies the client when the entire process is done.
+2. In this case, the entire process is decoupled and asynchronous

+### Pros
+1. Scales with multiple distinct receivers.
+2. Great for microservices.
+Can avoid spaghetti topology of everything connected to everything.
+3. Loose coupling.
+Things can be added and system can be modified easily.
+4. Works while clients is not running.

+### Cons
+1. Message Delivery issues (2-Generals Problems): Producer does'nt know whether the consumer has consumed the message successfully.
+2. Complex:
+  - Back-pressure to restrict the producer to reduce it's flow so to allow the consumer to process.
+  - Push model of pushing events to subscriber is complex and that too when the subscriber is down.
+  - Pull model of processing i.e periodically polling the broker to ask do you have a message?
+  - Kafka uses long polling.
+3. Network saturation: Shoving the network with a huge amount of content.
+Consumer may fail processing some of the content in which case you retry.